3and4/Leither/README_EN.md

 MiMeiPublish mids= [RXN74QNeiY08LRSaoeQhx3nOLTC] EOL = 168h
 MiMeiPublish ok
 ```
-The Mimei is now published on Leither network, and all of its providers, nodes that support the Mimei, will update their content in real-time.
+The Mimei is now published on Leither network.
+All of its providers, which are nodes that support the Mimei, will update their copies in real-time.

-**View mimei information:**
+**View Mimei information:**
-Query local and network mimei information:
+Query local and network Mimei information:
 ```shell
 ./Leither mimei show RXN74QNeiY08LRSaoeQhx3nOLTC
 ```